 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low

 - Natural tonality in the midrange — with all the instruments having the correct timbre

 - Transparency and resolution, critical to hearing into the three-dimensional studio space

 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the qualities we discuss above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.

-The other qualities to look for on the best pressings are, firstly, space — the best pressings are huge and three-dimensional, with large, lively, exceptionally dynamic choruses.
+The other qualities to look for on the better pressings are, firstly, space — they are huge and three-dimensional, with large, lively, exceptionally dynamic choruses.

 And lastly (although we could go on for days with this kind of stuff), listen for spit on the vocals.
 Even the best copies have some sibilance, but the bad copies have much too much and make the sibilance sound gritty to boot.

 Most of the better Doobies Brothers albums are his; more by Van Halen of course; Lowell George’s wonderful Thanks I’ll Eat It Here; Little Feat’s Time Loves a Hero (not their best music but some of their best sound); Carly Simon’s Another Passenger (my favorite of all her albums); and his Masterpiece (in my humble opinion), Captain Beefheart’s mindblowing Clear Spot.

 What We’re Listening For On Diver Down